-As I said, Brex doesn’t even check your credit score when you apply for a card.
-However, your startup must either have at least $50,000 in the bank or make $50,000 per month in sales.
+As I said above, Brex doesn’t even check your credit score when you apply for a card.
+However, your startup must have at least $100,000 in the bank.
 According to the company, “Brex considers factors relevant to your business: your investors, your cash balance, and spending patterns, and sets your limit accordingly.”

 Rewards For Spending